 A Child’s Introduction to Ballet by Laura Lee and Meredith Hamilton is a book and CD that introduces kids to twenty-five of the world’s best-loved ballets through fun facts, dancing instruction, history, information, artwork, and profiles of the world’s great dancers, choreographers, and composers.
 There are also instructions on ballet positions and the key moves that kids will love to learn.

 An easy way to get small children to learn a few ballet positions and some of the basic terms is to let them watch a DVD.
-There are quite a lot of ballet DVDs for kids, here are a few of the most popular and some of our favourites:
+There are quite a lot of ballet DVDs for kids, here are a few of the most popular and some of our favorites: